ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

    #vi /etc/idmapd.conf
    [General]
    #Verbosity = 0
-   #The following should be set to the local NFSv4 domain name
+   #The domain value should be set to the local NFSv4 domain name
    #The default is the host's DNS domain name.
    Domain = slnfsv4.com
    [Mapping]